florianheinemann/www-passwordless-net/resources/content/getstarted.md

 `$ npm install passwordless --save`

-You'll also want to install a TokenStore such as [MongoStore](https://github.com/florianheinemann/passwordless-mongostore) or [RedisStore](https://github.com/florianheinemann/passwordless-redisstore) and something to deliver the tokens (be it email, SMS or any other means).
+You'll also want to install a [TokenStore](https://passwordless.net/plugins) such as [MongoStore](https://github.com/florianheinemann/passwordless-mongostore) and something to deliver the tokens (be it email, SMS or any other means).
 For example:

 `$ npm install passwordless-mongostore --save`

 `$ npm install emailjs --save`

-If you need to store your tokens differently consider [developing a new TokenStore](https://github.com/florianheinemann/passwordless-tokenstore-test) and let [us know](https://twitter.com/thesumofall).
+If you need to store your tokens differently consider [developing a new TokenStore](https://github.com/florianheinemann/passwordless-tokenstore-test) and [let us know](https://twitter.com/thesumofall).

 ### 2. Require the needed modules
 You will need: